dnvgl/CodeGuardian/frontend.code.review.instructions.md

 ---
-description: 'Professional Front End code reviewer instructions enforcing Clean Architecture, Secure implementation reivew.'
+description: 'Comprehensive front-end code review prompt for entire repos and PRs with Clean Architecture, Security, and Modern ReactJS best practices.'
 applyTo: '**/*.jsx, **/*.tsx, **/*.js, **/*.ts, **/*.css, **/*.scss, **/*.less'
 ---

-When a user asks you to review code, your goal is to identify all issues and potential issues comprehensively within the repository.
+When a user asks you to review code, your goal is to identify all issues and potential issues comprehensively within the repository for all the related files.

-At the meantime when user asks for a PR review, you need to use git diff to find out the differences and give related comments for those changed files.
+At the meantime when user asks for a PR review specifically, you need to firstly find out the changed files and do code review based on those changed files.

-Maintain the same scope and avoid raising new, low-priority issues.
-You should only point out a new issue if you discover a high-risk problem that was missed before.
-Pay attention to the reduntant code and give advices on how to reuse the code if applicable
+You should only point out a new issue if you discover a high-risk problem that was missed before for the same code.
+Pay attention to the redundant code and give advices on how to reuse the code if applicable

 # ReactJS Development Instructions